loudoweb/gsui/README.md

 | align center  | x, y  | center  | need to set parent width or height |
 | align right minus width  | right  | width  | need to set parent width or height |
 | align bottom minus height  | bottom  | height  | need to set parent width or height |

+# Fonts:

+Must be in fonts folder and have lowercase extension in ttf only.

 # TODO